Bbillyben/Weenect-plugin/docs/en_US/index.md

 ## configuration
 * Show history: shows or hides the history on the tile
+* Default zoom: sets the zoom level when the tile is displayed.

 ## information :
 * Tracker id: the tracker identifier